-The bottom silo sensor is a proximity sensor, it can be adjusted for sensitivity and is factory set to cover most crop types, over time this may need adjusting to register crops.
-The top silo sensor is a micro switche sensor, there is a secondary safety sensor mounted beside it, this is to ensure the dryer does not over-fill if the first sensor was to fail.
+The bottom & middle silo sensors are proximity sensors, they can be adjusted for sensitivity and is factory set to cover most crop types, over time this may need adjusting to register crops.
+The top silo sensor is a micro switch sensor, there is a secondary safety sensor mounted beside it, this is to ensure the dryer does not over-fill if the first sensor was to fail.